BIDS/repro-case-studies/case-studies/choldgraf.md

 ## Cleaning the data

-Once I've created my munged data, I can now use a single script for processing/analyzing all data sets.
+Once I've created my munged data, I can now use a single script for processing/analyzing all datasets.
 In the field of cognitive neuroscience, there are common preprocessing techniques that are carried out in order to improve the quality of the data (e.g., a few filtering steps and rejecting channels that are too noisy).
 I have a `clean_data.py` file that will look through the "munged" folder of each subject, load the data, run the cleaning, and then output the results to the folder `{subject_name}/clean`.
 This way, I know that any data in the clean folder is ready for further analysis.

 At this point, I have cleaned data in each subject's folder, I also have that subject's metadata inserted into a CSV file with all subject information.
 From now on, I can just load a subject's data file, then load the metadata CSV file for everybody, and query only the rows that belong to the subject that I care about.